Terkel in Trouble: Release

 Terkel in Trouble premiered at the NatFilm Festival on 20 March 2004.
-It was then released in Denmark nation-wide on April 2, 2004.
+It was then released in Denmark nation-wide on 2 April 2004.
 The film sold 64,000 tickets in its first three days upon release, and over 375,000 in its entire theatrical run, grossing a total of 17,9 million DKK ($2.9 million).
 It became the fourth highest grossing Danish film in Denmark for 2004, and the seventh over all.

 Critical response

 Terkel in Trouble received positive reviews upon its initial release.
 Writing for Berlingske, Ebbe Iversen called the film "a milestone in film history", and "incredibly entertaining".
 Palle Schantz Lauridsen of Kristeligt Dagblad wrote "It's one of the funniest things I've seen in a long time - and I knew the story beforehand."

 Reviews from other Scandinavian countries were likewise positive.
 Einar Guldvog Staalesen of Norwegian broadcasting company NRK gave the film a full 6 out of 6 stars, and in a review for the Swedish Newspaper Svenska Dagbladet, Karoline Eriksson wrote that "Terkel in trouble is yet another example of the Danes still totally having us [Swedes] fooled when it comes to making films."
 While many critics considered the film's animation sub-par, its humor, writing, and Anders Matthesens voice acting received praise, with Palle Lauridsen describing Matthesen as having a "great and unmistakable satirical talent".
 The actors for the Norwegian and Swedish versions of the film, Aksel Hennie and Felix Herngren, received praise for their dub work.

-With the release of the English dub in the United Kingdom in 2006, reviews were less favorable.
+Eureka Entertainment acquired the distribution rights for the United Kingdom, with the company partnering with Anvil Studios to produce an English dub, which came out in 2006.
+The dub featured the voices of Adrian Edmondson, Bill Bailey, Olivia Colman, Toby Stephens and Johnny Vegas.
+In contrast to the Scandinavian release, reviews from UK critics were mixed to negative.
 Phelim O'Neill of The Guardian gave the film 2 out of 5 stars, criticizing the animation, and stating that besides the films shock value, "[it] often has little else going for it."
 He did however say the film did not "ooze smug complacency from every pixel like the recent, lazy Cars" Writing for Empire, Sam Toy likewise also gave the film 2 out of 5 stars, criticizing the lack of a clear target audience, but praising the British dubbing cast.

-On February 3, 2017, almost 13 years after Terkel in Troubles initial premiere, the film was released in the United States by distribution company Indican Pictures as The Trouble with Terkel.
+On 3 February 2017, almost 13 years after Terkel in Troubles initial premiere, the film was released in the United States by distribution company Indican Pictures as The Trouble with Terkel.
 It was a new English dub featuring an American cast.
 This version of the film was mostly panned by critics and was described as amateurish, with Nick Schager of Film Journal International calling it "one of the most singularly awful and incompetent productions in cinema history".
 Katie Walsh of the Los Angeles Times called it "painfully outdated", and criticized its attempts to be offensive, saying it was "totally meaningless".